Property Tax Guide

 Millage Rate

-The median millage rate in Charleston County in 2021 is 0.253, so for a quick estimation multiply your assessed rate by ¼.
+The median millage rate in Charleston County in 2021 is 0.253, so for a quick estimation multiply your assessed value by ¼.

-For the most updated millage rates, see the Auditor’s Office for the respective county:
+For the most updated millage rates, see the Auditor’s Office for each respective county:

 Buying a home in Charleston?